adnaniproliya/real-esate-project/README.md

 - **Responsive Design**: The website adapts to different screen sizes and devices.
 - **Interactive UI**: A user-friendly interface with interactive elements.
-- **Navigation**: Easy navigation between different sections of the site.
+- **Navigation**: Smooth navigation between different sections of the site.

 ## Overview

 This project demonstrates how to create a real estate website using modern web technologies.
-The focus is on providing a clean and responsive user experience with React, enhanced by HTML for structure and CSS for styling.
+It focuses on providing a clean and responsive user experience with React.js, enhanced by HTML for structure and CSS for styling.

 ## Styling